 “…we use are meaningless to clinicians in terms of service improvement”.

 Ostensibly, aggregated measures may be seen as beneficial in terms of comparing the quality of service provision.
-For example, aggregated measures allows for performance benchmarking (which, in the case of CAMHS, is conducted by the NHS Benchmarking Network), target setting, accountability and transparency (Morton et al. 2010).
+For example, aggregated measures allow for performance benchmarking (which, in the case of CAMHS, is conducted by the NHS Benchmarking Network), target setting, accountability and transparency (Morton et al. 2010).
 Aggregation entails the recording, collation and summarisation of CAMHS interventions and can be in a number of different formats which includes Shewhart charts (Winkel and Zhang 2007), funnel plots (Hart et al. 2008) and tabulations (Morton et al. 2010).

 Aggregation will involve selecting performance indicators (for example, age), grouping these indicators into domains (for example, social characteristics), identifying suitable analytical levels (for example, national geographical variations), and then undertaking coding of the data (MacDonald 2002; Morton et al. 2010).
 Aggregation will be undertaken by most CAMHS stakeholders such as the National Institute for Health and Care Excellence (NICE) and the Care Quality Commission (CQC) using standardised outcome measures completed by CAMHS users, parents, care givers and clinicians.
 However, a major disadvantage in the use of aggregated data is that they generally lack clinical utility.
 For example, such measures may exclude complex (and therefore relatively anomalous) care requirements.